 Password correct.
 Please wait...

-Disable the chat with .custom-disable-chat
+Disables the chat with .custom-disable-chat

 WP Plugin Media Library Assistant